Quick Links

 Please contact Alex Grandon for an invitation to join.

-Please contact Alex Grandon (Agrandon@aihec.org), CI Coordinator for the AIHEC CI Team, if you are interested in additional details about the initiative.
+Please contact Shelly Knight, CI facilitation for the AIHEC CI Team, if you are interested in participating in a working group.

-The AIHEC Cyberinfrastructure (CI) Team works with TCUs in small cohorts to develop strategic plans for their IT organization and campus-wide cyberinfrastructure that compliments the comprehensive strategic plan of the TCU.
+The AIHEC Cyberinfrastructure (CI) Team works with TCUs in small cohorts to develop strategic plans for their IT organization and campus-wide cyberinfrastructure that complements the comprehensive strategic plan of the TCU.

 Primary outcomes or results: